-The equation x=1/3 acts like an assignment for just this command.
+The equation x=1/3 acts like an assignment for just that command.
 The variable x is still unassigned.

 We will see a few other places where Maple uses an equal sign as a kind of sneaky assignment.
-But you should remember that in general, an equal sign is used in equations to ask a question and the assignment operator is used to change the value of a variable.
+But you should remember that in general, in Maple,

+An equal sign is used in equations to ask a question.

+The assignment operator is used to change the value of a variable.

-We have seen that in Maple an equal sign can be used either to ask a question in an equation or, in a certain sense, to make an assignment.
+We have seen that in Maple an equal sign can be used either to ask a question in an equation or, in a certain sense, to represent an assignment.
 In Maple, determining when an equal sign is meant to do the former as opposed to the later is usually pretty clear.
 There are only a few places in Maple where an equal sign is meant to represent a kind of assignment.
-But in standard mathematical notation, it can sometimes be tricky to distinguish these two uses of an equal sign.
+But in standard mathematical notation, it can sometimes be tricky to distinguish these two uses of an equal sign (i.e., asking a question in an equation vs. assigning a value to a variable).
 In fact, standard mathematical notation by itself usually cannot distinguish between these two uses of an equal sign.
-Close reading of the context that the equation appears in will usually be required.
+Close reading of the context that the equal sign appears in will usually be required.

 Here is an example of the kind of ambiguity that can arise from the use of equal signs in standard mathematical notation.
-In mathematics books you often see formulas like the following f(x) = 0
+In mathematics books you often see formulas like the following

-$$f(x) = x^{2} - 2x - 1$$
+$$f(x) = x^2 - 2x - 1$$